What are orphaned database data files?

 Run the script below to list all offline databases from your instance.

-'DB_NAME' = db.name,
+SELECT 'DB_NAME' = db.name

-'FILE_PATH' = mf.physical_name
+,'FILE_PATH' = mf.physical_name

 FROM sys.databases db